osg-htc/operations/SLA/myosg.md

    * Diagnosis.
 OSG Operations will diagnose problems with service related hardware.
    * Repair.
 OSG Operations analysts are not hardware technicians and receive no training in hardware maintenance, nor do we have the test equipment and tools necessary to do such work.

 Performing repairs under warranty: Any work to be performed under warranty may be referred to the warranty service provider at the discretion of the Service Provider analyst(s).
-Service Provider analysts\
- will not undertake work that will void warranties on customer hardware unless specifically requested and authorized by customer's management in writing.
+Service Provider analysts will not undertake work that will void warranties on customer hardware unless specifically requested and authorized by customer's management in writing.

 Obtaining repair services: The Service Provider analyst will recommend a service vendor whenever he/she feels the repair work requires specialized skills or tools.

    * Backup.
 Service Provider agrees to fully back up all Service Provider-supported software and data nightly every business day.

 ## Software Services
 Service Provider agrees to cover software support services, including software installations and upgrades.
-All software maintenance periods will be announced via the policy put forth in the [[https://twi\
-ki.grid.iu.edu/bin/view/Operations/MyOSGServiceLevelAgreement#OSG_Operations_Responsibilities][OSG Operations Responsibilities]] section of this document.
+All software maintenance periods will be announced via the policy put forth in the [[https://twiki.grid.iu.edu/bin/view/Operations/MyOSGServiceLevelAgreement#OSG_Operations_Responsibilities][OSG Operations Responsibilities]] section of this document.

 ## Software Costs
 IU and the Grid Operations Center bears all costs for new and replacement software.